redhatprabu/Auto_Start_Stop_EC2_Instances/README.md

     9. Select Create stack.
     10. To track the resource creation status, open the stack and navigate to the Resources tab.

-## To delete all resources created with this template, go to the AWS CloudFormation console and select Delete.
-To confirm the stack deletion, select Delete stack.
+## To delete all resources created by this template, navigate to the AWS CloudFormation console, select the stack, and then delete stack.